lse-me314/lse-me314.github.io/README.md

 #### Mid-term project

-The class assignment for Day 6 will count as the mid-term assignment, which will count for 25% of the grade.
+The class assignment for Day 5 will count as the mid-term assignment, which will count for 25% of the grade.
+The [mid-term is available here](https://lse-me314.github.io/midterm-2018/).

 #### Exam